My Prague: “The Slav Epic”, Mucha’s Masterpiece

-One of the greatest and most important works of Czech art from the early 20th-century was on display in the Trade Fair Palace (Veletržní Palac) in Prague for four years until the end of 2016.
+One of the greatest and most important works of Czech art from the early 20th-century was on display in the Trade Fair Palace (Veletržní Palac) in Prague until 2021.

 All 20 paintings of “The Slav Epic” (Slovanská epopej) by Alfons Mucha can be viewed in the Czech capital city for the first time in over 80 years.
 For admirers of Mucha, Art Nouveau and history, the work is easier to reach than ever before and should not be missed.

 Mucha’s The Slav Epic is a series of paintings on large canvas, which he completed in 1926.
 The paintings tell the story and mythology of the Slav peoples, with Mucha imagining the entire work as a commemorative piece to the Czech nation.
 Each painting spans several metres in both height and width, and stands tall even in a spacious exhibition hall.
 In every painting, grand scenes and landscapes are shown in a mixture of restrained colours, important figures, and careful details.

 From 2021 to 2026, “The Slav Epic” makes its home in Moravia’s Moravsky Krumlov.
 Beyond 2026, the paintings are supposed to return to Prague for a longer 25-year stay.

 ( Click here for images and more )